enwikipedia-acc/waca/CONTRIBUTING.md

 * PHP 5.5 please, nothing newer as it won't run in production.
 * Files contain a single class definition, and the file is named for the class.
-  Alternatively, they should contain a script, not both. ([PSR-1][1])
+  Alternatively, they should contain a script, not both. ([PSR-1][1]) All new classes should be appropriately namespaced.

-### Future work

-Namespacing currently isn't implemented, but we should be looking towards this goal.

 ### Indentation and Braces